Triton-Robotics/CV_YOLOV4/README.md

 8) make package
 9) sudo dpkg -i darkhelp-*.deb

-Use in the application
+## Use in the application
 1) #include <DarkHelp.hpp>
 2) link these libraries: libdarkhelp.a, libdarknet.so, OpenCV with the Make file provided

-To use the Cmake
+## To use the Cmake
-1) cd into the Released directory (make sure all the previous steps are finish)
+1) cd into the build directory (make sure all the previous steps are finish)
 2) cmake ..

-To use the make in the released directory
+## To use the make in the build directory
 1) make

+## To use the detector in the build directory
+input format: ./detector "config file" "weights file" "name file" "input name"